CameraTrapDetectoR/.github/profile/README.md

 :rabbit2: To deploy the models on HPC or via command line, see the [Model Training](https://github.com/CameraTrapDetectoR/model_training) repository.

-:tree: See our new package on creating your own randomly-placed camera trap array: [cameratrapgridR](https://github.com/CameraTrapDetectoR/cameratrapgridR.git)
+:evergreen_tree:  See our new package on creating your own randomly-placed camera trap array: [cameratrapgridR](https://github.com/CameraTrapDetectoR/cameratrapgridR.git)

 :horse: To peruse the helper and template scripts related to our project, see the [Resources](https://github.com/CameraTrapDetectoR/CameraTrapDetectoR_Resources) repository.